-Qualification Prototyping Objectives The students will acquire competencies in interdisciplinary group work: Students will be able to apply the acquired competencies in the fields of electrical engineering, computer science and design to an interdisciplinary project.
-They will gain an understanding of the interdisciplinary interaction in the conception and implementation of a complex task and, taking design parameters into account, will be able to select suitable methods and techniques from the various disciplines and apply them independently.
-They will be able to write up the results in a scientific text using the principles of scientific writing.
-Furthermore, students will be able to apply intercultural competencies by using the techniques discussed in the course to later develop systems in an international environment.
-The practical work serves as a basis for considering larger problems in the context of a thesis or project work.
-The interdisciplinary work in small groups strengthens the communication skills and the agreement between students.
-Systems Engineering The students will be familiar with the different levels of system engineering.
+The students will be familiar with the different levels of system engineering.
 This includes technical management and the path from system analysis and system design to product realization.
 The students will acquire knowledge about the classification of phase models and the interaction of the phases.
 The students will be able to apply UML and SysML and to use them for technical applications.
 They will be capable of making project plans for complex projects: Students will be familiar with the challenges of developing systems with an interdisciplinary character.
 They will know the terms, characteristics and definitions of systems and can explain phase models and the interaction of the project phases.
 The students will be able to present sub-processes of system engineering and recognize the interaction between project management and system design.
 They will be able to apply methods and techniques of requirement and risk management.
 Students will be able to use SysML for technical applications in various project phases by using the methods and techniques of system engineering in order to design complex problems across systems.
 The knowledge acquired will be used in the Prototyping course.
 The theoretical and practical work during the course will serve as a foundation for considering larger issues within a thesis or project work and will give the students insight into the work of a systems engineer.
 Contents Prototyping: Students reflect and deepen the knowledge acquired at the university and apply it in an interdisciplinary application to design a prototype.
 The prototype is designed holistically at system level and considers the design, hardware and software of the system to be designed.
 (Intermediate) results are presented, considering the knowledge gained in the field of presentation techniques.
-Systems Engineering: Characteristics and definition of systems Modelling of Systems with the SysML Life Cycle Models Teaching Method Prototyping: Practice (4 hpw) Systems Engineering: Lecture (2 hpw) Course / Teaching and Learning Methods Individual and group work, presentations, reflection and feedback discussions.
+Systems Engineering: Characteristics and definition of systems Modelling of Systems with the SysMLLife Cycle Models Teaching Method Prototyping: Practice (4 hpw) Systems Engineering: Lecture (2 hpw) Course / Teaching and Learning Methods Individual and group work, presentations, reflection and feedback discussions.
 The lecture will be taught in the style of a seminar.
+The locate will be taught in the style of a semiliar.

 Examination Forms An additional examination within the scope of the exercises and practice: the students will independently complete a project.
 This includes writing a documentation in the range of 10 to 15 pages and a final presentation of 20 minutes.
 Workload / Contact Hours / Self-Study Time 300 / 90 / 210 hours Participation Recommendations Successful participation in the basic courses electrical engineering, computer science and design Prerequisite for ECTS points Passed module final exam.
 Significance of the module grade for the final grade 10 / 210 of final grade (weighting of 1) Module Use (in other courses of study) - Bibliography / Literature Fundamental literature from the various disciplines as well as from the area of Systems Engineering.
 Systems Engineering T. Weilkiens, Systems Engineering with SysML/UML.
 2011.
-INCOSE technical board, "Systems Engineering Handbook", Version 4 INCOSE, www.incose.org, 2015.
-Friedenthal, S.; Moore, A.; Steiner, R.: A Practical Guide to SysML: The Systems Modeling Language, Morgan Kaufmann, 2nd Edition, October 2011, ISBN: 978-0123852069.
+INCOSE technical board, "Systems Engineering Handbook", Version 4 INCOSE, 2015.
+Friedenthal, S.; Moore, A.; Steiner, R.: A Practical Guide to SysML: The Systems Modeling Language, Morgan Kaufmann, 2nd Edition, October 2011, ISBN: 978-

 Module Description Interactive Systems Design 2

 Module Abbreviation ELE-B-2-4.03

-Module Coordinator Prof. Dr. Achim Rettberg
+Module Coordinator Prof. Susanne Lengyel

 ECTS Points 5 Total Workload 150

 Weekly Contact Hrs 4 Contact Hours 60

-Language English Self-Study Time 90
+Language English Self-Study Time 120